mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Step 5: Make the S3 React bucket working

 Sure this is described for a React App but any other SPA or static site will work the same.
-First you need to build the React app like:
+First, you need to build the React app like:

 ```bash
 cd ../frontend